 How to get a copy of a death certificate after an autopsy

-Your role as a witness in a coroner’s inquest
+The role of a witness in a coroner’s inquest

-How the coroner makes written findings, what they can and can’t do, where they’re published and what to do if you disagree
+What the coroner must find, what they can and can’t do, where they’re published and what to do if you disagree

 Recommendations on deaths relating to public health and safety, administration of justice or ways to prevent deaths occurring